neg-serg/negwm/README.md

 stopped then handles mpv with mpvc if the current window is mpv, or with sending 0, 9 keys to the mpv window if not.

-*wm3*: various stuff to emulate some 2bwm UX.
+*win_action*: various stuff to emulate some 2bwm UX.

 *executor*: module to create various terminal windows with custom config and/or tmux session handling.
 Supports a lot of terminal emulators.